Best Vegan Cheese Sauce

 What is nutritional yeast?

 Nutritional yeast is what makes this vegan cheese sauce taste like cheese.
 It has a nutty, cheesy flavor and is yellow in color.
-Unlike baker’s and brewer’s yeasts, is a deactivated yeast used for seasoning.
+Unlike baker’s and brewer’s yeasts, it is a deactivated yeast used for seasoning.

 It’s an inactive form of the yeast strain Saccharomyces cerevisiae.
 Though it is the same strain of yeast bakers use to leaven bread, nutritional yeast has been pasteurized to dry out the yeast.
 This process helps to extract its nutritional benefits.